cerenhuryol/R-coding-practices/README.md

 ## RStudio projects

 To set working directories on R, <code>setwd</code> is the direct equivalent of <code>cd</code> on Stata.
 However, we don't recommend using this.
-Instead, you should use RStudio projects and <code>here</code> command.
+Instead, you should use RStudio projects and <code>here</code> library. <code>here</code> locates files relative to your project root.
+It uses the root project directory to build paths to files easily and allows for interoperability between different computers where the absolute path to the same file is not the same.

 ### Additional Resources
 * [R-bloggers post on best practices](https://www.r-bloggers.com/r-code-best-practices/)